sWrAAb/milestone_project_1/README.md

 were images.
 That problem was resolved with Bootstrap responsive images.
 All links were tested to ensure they all open in new browser tab.
 Modal and form have been tested to ensure all input fields require specific format (text or email adress) and display warning if wrong format was entered.
-Last tests were made in HTML and CSS validators.
+Last tests were made in HTML and CSS validators and all errors were corrected.

 <p align="center">